eblot/pyftdi/pyftdi/doc/gpio.rst

 Accessing this extra port requires a specific EEPROM configuration.

-The EEPROM needs to be configured so that the CBUS pins that need to be used as GPIOs are defined as ``IOMODE``.
+The EEPROM needs to be configured so that the CBUS pins that need to be used as GPIOs are defined as ``GPIO``.
 Without this special configuration, CBUS pins are used for other functions, such as driving leds when data is exchanged over the UART port.
 Remember to power-cycle the FTDI device after changing its EEPROM configuration to force load the new configuration.